shanecav84/sphyg/README.md

 # Sphyg

 'Sphygmos' is the Greek word for 'pulse'.
-Sphyg provides [throbbers](https://en.wikipedia.org/wiki/Throbber) to indicate that your long-running command line program still has a pulse.
+Sphyg provides an interface for creating [throbbers](https://en.wikipedia.org/wiki/Throbber) to indicate that your long-running command line program still has a pulse.

 ## Installation